AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/mobile-apps/marketo-moments/understanding-moments/understanding-smart-campaign-cards.md

 ---
 # Understanding Smart Campaign Cards {#understanding-smart-campaign-cards}

-Use Marketo Moments to view each run of your smart campaigns from your smart phone or iPad.
-The Marketo Moments smart campaign card represents a single run of a  campaign; a new card appears each time the smart campaign runs.
-Smart campaign cards are marked with a light bulb at the upper left.
+Use Marketo Moments to view each run of your Smart Campaigns from your smart phone or iPad.
+The Marketo Moments Smart Campaign card represents a single run of a  campaign; a new card appears each time the Smart Campaign runs.
+Smart Campaign cards are marked with a light bulb at the upper left.

+>[!IMPORTANT]
+>
+>On October 2, 2023, Adobe removed the Marketo Moments App from all App Stores.
+If you already have the app installed on your tablet/mobile device, you can continue using it for the time being.
+Once your Marketo Engage instance is migrated to Adobe Identity for authentication of Marketo, you will no longer be able to access the app.

-For future smart campaigns that are scheduled but have not yet run, the Marketo Moments card doesn't display any campaign stats yet.
+For future Smart Campaigns that are scheduled but have not yet run, the Marketo Moments card doesn't display any campaign stats yet.
 They'll appear in a future release.

 ![](assets/image2015-9-23-10-3a1-3a5.png)